 Menu highlights: Crab Cake Sliders, Deviled Crab Balls, Chesapeake Chicken Wrap

-Ideal post-meal foodie destination: Portland, ME.
+Ideal post-meal foodie destination: Portland, Maine.

 Didn’t get a chance to visit Obrycki’s during your visit to Charm City?
 No sweat … the famed Baltimore crab house located in historic Fells Point (the restaurant plans to close for good in November 2011 after decades of business) has a scaled-down, 80-seat branch at BWI that’s perfect for those with a serious hankering for Maryland blue crab served pretty much every way imaginable (except for steamed).

 Legal Sea Foods